sakaicontrib/compilatio-antiplagiarism/readme.md

 * Clone this project : https://github.com/sakaicontrib/compilatio-antiplagiarism
 * Compile our contentreview-impl
-* Compile the content-review base
+* Enable the compilatio integration in the content-review module and compile it (Sakai source).
+> Open this file content-review/contentreview-federated/pack/src/webapp/WEB-INF/components.xml
+>
+> Uncomment this line <ref bean="org.sakaiproject.contentreview.service.ContentReviewServiceCompilatio"/> to enable the Compilatio content review implementation
 * Set up the correct sakai properties
 * Remembers to set up Quartz jobs : You will have to run jobs manually unless they're set up to auto-run.